Azure-Samples/hdinsight-storm-java-kafka/README.md

 This is a basic example of reading and writing string data to Kafka on a Linux-based Storm on HDInsight cluster.

+__NOTE__: Apache Kafka is currently provided as a preview with Linux-based Storm on HDInsight clusters.

 ## Understanding the code

 This project contains two topologys: